eyeree/llmud/README.md

 4. build a web interface.
 Let people generate new content and play through existing content via web site.
 May have to limit create access due to ChatGPT API costs...

-5. federate with ChatGPT or use the new plugin api, provide a way to generate adventures without using my API key
+5. switch to using an open source model running locally

 6. pivot to usage as a MUD.
 Add multiple players to the game engine and allow interaction between players. (lots of work)